RMITBLOG/MSIX_APP_ATTACH/README.md

 The following sample applications will be uploaded in due course:

 1. Pinball
-2. Yandex
-3. Putty
+2. Putty
-4. MS Edge
+3. MS Edge
-5. Notepadpp
+4. Notepadpp

 Ensure you install the provided certificate into the root before using these cim images with MSIX App Attach.